andrewmed/loadroutes/README.md

 ```
 ### Error handling
 - On fatal error (io, permissions) exits immediately
-- On parsing/loading route error logs to stderr the violating line and continues.
+- On parsing/name resolution error logs to stderr the violating line and continues.

 Current format of dump file is processed in full without errors